doctorandrewbrown/bridgendphysics/TESTING.md

 * The rendered site showed stretching of some images.
 This was solved by targeting the css rule object-fit:cover to the relevant img tags.

- There are no remaining bug I am aware of.
+ There are no remaining bugs I am aware of.